MetaMask/metamask-docs/docs/guide/README.md

 - For up to the minute news, follow our [Peepeth](https://peepeth.com/MetaMask/), [Twitter](https://twitter.com/metamask_io) or [Medium](https://medium.com/metamask) pages.
 - To learn how to contribute to the MetaMask project itself, visit our [Internal Docs](https://github.com/MetaMask/metamask-extension/tree/develop/docs).

-::: danger Upcoming Breaking Changes
+::: danger Breaking Changes Imminent
-On **November 16, 2020** (or shortly thereafter), we are introducing changes that may break certain Ethereum web applications.
+We are in the process of shipping changes that will break certain Ethereum web applications.
+These changes may ship at any time, and all future major versions of MetaMask on all platforms will be affected.
 Please read our [Migration Guide](./provider-migration.html) for more details.

 Action is required for Ethereum application developers only.